Jevon Holland

-Jevon Holland (born March 3, 2000) is an American football safety for the Miami Dolphins of the National Football League (NFL).
-He played college football at Oregon, and was drafted by the Dolphins in the second round of the 2021 NFL Draft.
+Jevon Holland (born March 3, 2000) is a Canadian-American professional football safety for the New York Giants of the National Football League (NFL).
+He played college football for the Oregon Ducks, and was selected by the Miami Dolphins in the second round of the 2021 NFL draft.

-Early years
+Early life

-Holland was born in Coquitlam, British Columbia, while his father played and coached in the Canadian Football League.
-Holland moved to the Bay Area and lived in Pleasanton, California.
+Holland was born in Coquitlam, British Columbia, while his father, John Holland, a former defensive back for Sacramento State played and coached in the Canadian Football League.
+Holland’s family eventually moved to the San Francisco Bay Area in 2008, settling in Pleasanton, California.
 Holland attended Bishop O'Dowd High School in Oakland, California.
 He played defensive back and wide receiver in high school.
 As a senior he had 34 tackles and five interceptions on defense and 35 receptions for 1,012 yards and 12 touchdowns as a receiver.
 Holland played in the 2018 Polynesian Bowl.
 He committed to the University of Oregon to play college football.

 College career

 As a true freshman at Oregon in 2018, Holland played in 13 games and made two starts.
 For the season he had 42 tackles and a team-high five interceptions.
 As a sophomore in 2019, he became a starter and started all 14 games.
 He again led the team with four interceptions and had 66 tackles and a touchdown.

-On September 26, 2020, Holland announced that he has opted out of the 2020-21 college football season and has declared for the 2021 NFL Draft.
+On September 26, 2020, Holland announced that he opted out of the 2020-21 college football season and declared for the 2021 NFL draft.

 Professional career

-Holland was selected in the second round (36th overall) by the Miami Dolphins; he was the first safety selected.
-Though eligible and ranked as the #3 Canadian prospect, he was not selected in the subsequent 2021 CFL Draft.
-Holland signed his four-year rookie contract with Miami on July 23, 2021.
-As a rookie, he appeared in 16 games, of which he started 13.
-He had 2.5 sacks, 69 total tackles, two interceptions, and ten passes defensed.
-He was named to the 2021 PFWA All-Rookie Team.
-In the 2022 season, he started in all 17 games.
-He had 1.5 sacks, 96 total tackles, two interceptions, seven passes defended, and one forced fumble.
+Pre-draft

+NFL media analyst Daniel Jeremiah had Holland ranked as the second best safety (49th overall) available.
+Cory Giddings of Bleacher Report also had him listed second amongst all safeties (45th overall) eligible in the draft.
+Dane Brugler of the Athletic ranked him as the third best among all safety prospects.
+Scouts Inc. ranked Holland as the fourth best safety prospect (56th overall) in the draft.
+Michael Renner of Pro Football Focus had Holland listed as the fifth best safety (50th overall) on his big board.
+NFL draft analysts and scouts projected him to be selected in the second or third round.